 According to the analysis of the five academics, all (five academics) stated that oral presentation in seminars was an important speaking task for the foreign postgraduate students in the fields of sciences and technology for academic purposes (Academics A, B, C, D and E).
-The majority of the respondents (three out of five respondents) admitted that speaking with supervisors/lecturers in any academic discussion was also important for the foreign postgraduate students in the concerned fields for academic purposes (Academics B, D and E).
-In addition, the majority of the academics (three out of five academics) noted that speaking in group discussions was also important for the foreign postgraduate students in the concerned fields (Academics A, D and E).
-According to one respondent, presenting research proposal was also important for academic purposes (Academic A).
-Thus, from the findings of academics' interviews, it is suggested that 'oral presentation in seminars', 'speaking with supervisors/lecturers in any academic discussion', 'speaking in group discussions' and 'presenting research proposals' should be included in the ESP course.
+The majority of the respondents (three out of five respondents) admitted that speaking with supervisors/lecturers in any academic discussion was also important for the foreign postgraduate students in the concerned fields for academics) noted that speaking in group discussions was also important for the foreign postgraduate students one respondent, presenting research proposal was also important for academic fields (Academics A, D and E).
+According to one respondent, presenting research proposal was also important for academic purposes (Academics' interviews, it is suggested that 'oral presentation in seminars', 'speaking with supervisors/lecturers in any academic discussion', 'speaking in group discussions' and 'presenting research proposals' should be included in the ESP course.
 In fact, the findings of students' questionnaires suggested 'oral presentation in seminars' and 'speaking in group discussions' to be included in the course.
 Here, the five academics emphasized these speaking tasks as important: